knolleary/node-red-in-production-workshop/part3/README.md

 **However**, some further configuration is needed before it will run properly:

 1. you need to tell it the key for decrypting the credentials file using the `NODE_RED_CREDENTIAL_SECRET` environment variable
-2. it is still trying to use CouchDB on localhost - the application needs to be updated to use a cloud-hosted CouchDB.
+2. it is still configured to use CouchDB on localhost - the application needs to be updated to use a cloud-hosted CouchDB.